bitbasher/cppsnippets/DEVELOPMENT.md

 set(CMAKE_JOB_POOL_LINK link_pool)
 ```

-**Important:**
-- **DO NOT** use `cmake --build . --parallel 8` or higher
-- The CMakeLists.txt already restricts builds to 4 compile jobs and 2 link jobs
+**Why:** Full parallel builds can exhaust system memory, causing crashes.
+Limiting to 4 compile jobs and 2 link jobs balances speed and stability.
-- This prevents memory exhaustion and system crashes during full builds
+---

+---
+applyTo: "cmake"
+---
+- Use maximum 4 on --parallel option to cmake command
-- Use: `cmake --build . ` (no parallel flag—respects pool defaults)
+- `cmake --build . ` (limits enforced by defaults set in CMakeLists.txt)
-- Or: `cmake --build . --parallel 4` (OK, matches pool limit)
+- `cmake --build . --parallel 4` (OK, matches pool limit)

-**For Agents:** When instructing AI agents to build, use the form without explicit parallel flag or with `--parallel` ≤ 4.
+**For Agents:** When instructing AI agents to "cmake --build ..." use EITHER
+  NO --parallel option OR  `--parallel 4` at most

+**Why:** parallel builds using all available cores can exhaust system memory, causing crashes.
+Limiting to 4 compile jobs and 2 link jobs balances speed and stability.
 ---

 ## 2. Architecture: Windows MSVC + Visual Studio Generator